-For the meaning of the assurance levels and the confirmed strength of functions, please refer to the excerpts from the criteria at the end of the Certification Report.
+For the meaning of the assurance levels please refer to the excerpts from the criteria at the end of the Certification Report.

 The Certificate issued confirms the assurance of the product claimed in the Security Target at the date of certification.
-As attack methods may evolve over time, the resistance of the certified version of the product against new attack methods can be re-assessed if required and the sponsor applies for the certified product being monitored within the assurance continuity program of the BSI Certification Scheme.
-It is recommended to perform a reassessment on a regular basis.
+As attack methods evolve over time, the resistance of the certified version of the product against new attack methods needs to be re-assessed.
+Therefore, the sponsor should apply for the certified product being monitored within the assurance continuity program of the BSI Certification Scheme (e.g. by a re-certification).
+Specifically, if results of the certification are used in subsequent evaluation and certification procedures, in a system integration process or if a user's risk management needs regularly updated results, it is recommended to perform a re-assessment on a regular e.g. annual basis.